S. Hollis Clayson

 Principal Research Interest(s): Art History; Modern Europe

-At Northwestern, she served as the (founding) Director of the Kaplan Institute for the Humanities from 2006 to 2013.
+She was Robert Sterling Clark Visiting Professor in the Williams College Graduate Program in the History of Art in the fall of 2005.
+She was named Bergen Evans Professor in the Humanities at Northwestern in 2006, and served as the (founding) Director of the Alice Kaplan Institute for the Humanities from 2006 to 2013.
 In 2013-14, she was the Samuel H. Kress Professor in the Center for the Advanced Study of the Visual Arts (CASVA) at the National Gallery of Art.
 In early 2014, she was named a Chevalier in the Ordre des Palmes Académiques by the French Ministry of Culture.
-In fall of 2015, she was the Varnedoe Visiting Professor, Institute of Fine Arts, New York University.
+In fall of 2015, she was Kirk Varnedoe Visiting Professor at the Institute of Fine Arts, New York University.
+In 2017-18, she was Paul Mellon Visiting Senior Fellow at CASVA and chercheuse invitée at the INHA (Paris).